LEAGUE SETUP:

 As soon as the Fantasy Playoffs are complete: The off-season roster freeze is in effect league wide.

-Trading Away Draft Picks At The Trade Deadline (48-hour extension): Team owners wishing to trade draft picks for the following season just before the deadline will have to pay their entry fee for the following season before the trade can be put up for a vote like usual.
+Trading Away Draft Picks At The Trade Deadline (48-hour extension): Team owners wishing to trade draft picks for the following season just before the in season trade deadline will have to pay their entry fee for the following season before the trade can be put up for a vote like usual.
 However, since the trade deadline comes into play, the team owner will have 48 hours from the time he accepts the trade to pay his entry fee, or the trade will be rejected.
 Once the entry fee is paid, the league commissioner will put the trade up for voting like normal.

 Please remember that there are no refunds awarded to team owners who pay next seasons entry fee and then decide not to return the following season, so please make sure for certain you are returning before you trade away next seasons draft picks.